The Office of Diversity and Inclusion

 Strategies

-- Development of educational services (synchronous and asynchronous) that focus on inclusive teaching, support diversity of students across identities and cultural groups, addresses bias, strategic planning, and inclusive supervisory practices.
+• Development educational services (synchronous and asynchronous) that focus on inclusive teaching, support diversity of students across identities and cultural groups? addresses bias, strategic planning, and inclusive supervisory practices.

 Metrics

-- Principles of social justice education are evident in all trainings.
+• Principles of social justice education are evident in all training.

 External Relations and Community Engagement